yojimbo87/minotaur/README.md

     node server.js

 command.
+Do not forget to set host option on the client side in order to initiate long polling correctly (for more information see Minotaur constructor).
 More complex chat example is [mino-chat](https://github.com/yojimbo87/mino-chat) which demonstrates one to one chat functionality.

 API